ThePowerOfSwift/SwiftTextViewHashtag/README.md

 ### Clicking on hashtags

 Now that hashtags are URLs, they are a different color and can be clicked.
-Note: there's no need to add a tap gesture to the TextView, because it's already listening for URL clicks.
+Note: it's tempting to add a tap gesture to TextView, but you can leverage the built-in delegate instead.

 Intercept the URL click and check for your fake URL scheme.
 * Set the TextView delegate.